 School-Based Health Centers (SBHCs) play a unique role, bringing health care to a place where adolescents consistently spend about eight hours a day.
 The location and availability of the services of SBHCs can reduce disparities both in health and education, especially for children from a low-income background or of a racial minority group.
 As of 2014, there are 2,315 SBHCs.

 Education and health are intrinsically linked.
 Many vulnerable students are not able to access health care due to transportation or financial barriers.
-SBHCs promote academic success by addressing health problems that would otherwise impede a student’s ability to prosper.
+School-Based Health Centers promote academic success by addressing health problems that would otherwise impede a student’s ability to prosper.
 SBHCs provide a wide variety of services ranging from preventive services to oral health to behavioral health.

 The work of SBHCs is just beginning.
-Although the idea is about 40 years old, it is not widely implemented in many parts of the U.S. The importance of SBHCs was recognized in the Affordable Care Act (ACA) through a $200 million investment over 4 years to fund construction, renovation, and expansion of services.
+Although the idea is about forty years old, it is not widely implemented in many parts of the United States.
+The importance of School Based Health Centers was recognized in the Affordable Care Act (ACA) through a $200 million investment over four years to fund construction, renovation, and expansion of services.
 This commitment to SBHCs should be reinforced and expanded.

 Databyte via 2013-14 Digital Census Report.
 School-Based Health Alliance.